u-k-g/drone-pathgen/README.md

 - `test/` — Minimal example and environment validation harness
 - `pyproject.toml` — Python project configuration managed by uv
 - `CMakeLists.txt` — Build configuration for compiling the C++ library and bindings

-## License

-This project is released under the MIT License, in accordance with the original GCOPTER library license.